Have you ever searched with Google and gotten results that you aren’t looking for?

 Are your search results sometimes irrelevant to your expectation?

-Here’s a simple and quick way to filter your search results to exclude a specific word or words.
+Here’s a simple and quick way to filter your search results to exclude and omit a specific word or words.

 And the trick is done in the basic Google search bar, so you don’t need to go into any browser settings to change or update anything.